nebari-dev/nebari/docs/source/installation/setup.md

 Actions.

-To find and set the environment variables, follow the steps described on the subsections below.
+To find and set the environment variables, follow the steps described in the subsections below.

+> NOTE: **Other QHub approaches**
+>
+> It is possible to deploy QHub into an existing Kubernetes cluster (on a cloud or otherwise), or into a local Kubernetes simulation on your personal computer (for testing).
+See [Testing](../dev_guide/testing.md).
+>
+> [QHub HPC](https://hpc.qhub.dev/) is a different codebase to regular QHub, aiming for a similar data science platform, and should be your choice if
+> - You have highly optimized code that requires highly performant infrastructure
+> - You have existing HPC infrastructure already available
+> - You expect that your infrastructure will **not** exceed the existing resources capabilities

-### Cloud Provider
+## Cloud Provider

 The first required step is to **choose a Cloud Provider to host the project deployment**.
-The cloud installation is based on Kubernetes, but knowledge of Kubernetes is **NOT** required nor is in depth knowledge about the specific provider required either.
+The cloud installation will be within a new Kubernetes cluster, but knowledge of Kubernetes is **NOT** required nor is in depth knowledge about the specific provider required either.
 QHub supports [Amazon AWS](#amazon-web-services-aws),